CSC322-Grinnell/LFC_Features/README.md

 ### Project Structure

-The UI for the main page is in /app/views/ui/home.html.erb.
-The CSS and JS are in /app/assets/javascripts/application.js and /app/assets/stylesheets/application.css.
-All images and icons are stored in /app/assets/icon folder.
-The admin page is contained in /app/admin folder. /app/admin/farm.rb generates the UI of the Edit farm from admin page.
+The view for the main page is in /app/views/ui/view2.html.erb.
+The CSS and JavaScript files are in /app/assets/javascripts/ and /app/assets/stylesheets/ respectively.
+All images and icons are stored in /app/assets/images.
+The admin page is contained in /app/admin folder.
+/app/admin/farm.rb generates the UI of the Edit farm from admin page.

 ### How to build

 The project can be installed on Cloud 9.
-The current Heroku website for the project is http://localfoodsconnection.herokuapp.com
+The Heroku website for the previous group's work on the project is http://localfoodsconnection.herokuapp.com We do not have access to this Heroku.
+You need to make a new Heroku to deploy the site.

 Next, to set up the database, run the commands: